 If medication is not dispensed with the utmost care and an eye to detail, the consequences can be disastrous.
 No one should suffer injury or death due to another’s negligence.
 You entrusted your loved one to the staff at the nursing home, and they had a duty to act with care and do no harm.

-How Brian White & Associates, P.C.
-Can Help After a Medication Error Incident in Houston, TX
+How Attorney Brian White Personal Injury Lawyers Can Help After a Medication Error Incident in Houston, TX

 Hiring our Houston personal injury lawyers to fight for justice means hiring a legal team that has decades of experience we can bring to bear on your behalf.
 We know how to build a strong case that can withstand any onslaught from opposing parties, including insurance companies.